solita/solita.github.com/_posts/2016-09-15-Real-time-deployment.md

 ### Who dares wins

-You may still doubt all this DevOps and Continuous Delivery, but trust the great FAKEGRIMLOCK on this: Future will happen whether you like it or not.
+You may still doubt all this DevOps and Continuous Delivery hype, but trust the great [FAKEGRIMLOCK](http://fakegrimlock.com/) on this:
+_Future will happen whether you like it or not_.

 ![Hot crowd drives the change](/img/real-time-deployment/hotcrowd-fakegrimlock.png)